jjzhang166/headunit/README.md

 ----------
 How to get the code working?
 ----------------------------
+For instruction on to get it setup on a Raspberry Pi and Raspbian [click here](https://github.com/viktorgino/headunit/blob/master/RPi_instructions.md).
 Install QT5 and you will probably want to install QT Creator with it as well.
 You can get it with apt-get:

     sudo apt-get install qtcreator